<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Child Tax Credit changes:

 Inflation reduces purchasing power over time as the same basket of goods will cost more as prices rise.
 In order to maintain the same standard of living throughout your retirement after leaving your company, you will have to factor rising costs into your plan.
-While the Federal Reserve strives to achieve a 2% inflation rate each year, in 2023 that rate shot up to 4.9% which was a drastic increase from 2020’s 1.4%.
-While prices as a whole have risen dramatically, there are specific areas to pay attention to if you are nearing or in retirement from your company, like healthcare.
+While the Federal Reserve strives to achieve a 2% inflation rate each year, in 2024 that rate was 2.9%.
+While prices as a whole have risen there are specific areas to pay attention to if you are nearing or in retirement from your company, like healthcare.

 It is crucial to take all of these factors into consideration when constructing your holistic plan for retirement from your company.